hbabar1215/sqlite_pandas_dbs/README.md

 ### Query D: Age (approx) at last visit for the 5 oldest patients
-- This is the age of the 5 oldest patients at their last visit.
+- This is the age of the five oldest patients at their last visit.
+All five patients were 85 years old.

 ![Query D](health-sqlite-lite/images/query_d.png)

 ### Query E: Quick data quality check: any blank codes?
-- There are 0 blank codes.
+- This query checks for missing `primary_icd10` OR missing `last_cpt`.
+The result was 0 blank codes which indicates good data quality.

 ![Query E](health-sqlite-lite/images/query_e.png)